neoswing/meshbest/README.md

 ### Elliptic Fit

+For X-ray Centering pipeline MeshBest does crystal approximations on the map to elliptic shapes.

 If elliptic approximations have been made to crystal areas, the output dictionary contains ellipse parameters in **['MeshBest']['EllipseArray']** in base64 string format.